PankajNair/Image-Processing-using-FPGA/README.md

 # Image Processing using FPGA
 The following is a design for an Image Processing IP for FPGAs based on the Neighborhood Processing algorithm.
-The IP is capable of performing four operations: BLUR, EDGE DETECTION, SHARPEN and EMBOSS.
+The IP is capable of performing four operations: Blur, Edge Detection, Sharpen and Emboss.
 A 3x3 kernel is used to define each operation which can selected through switches on the FPGA.

 Architecture:
 ![architecture](https://github.com/PankajNair/Image-Processing-using-FPGA/blob/main/architecture.png)